 "Tzot" She spoke.
 Tzot, the god of storms, the energy of creation.

 "Tzot is the father..."
 He said coldly, merely repeating her words with a hollow echo, as he released her.
 She almost fell to her knees as one buckled, but she caught herself, and strongly stood up to face the growing storm.

-A flash of blue-white lightning lashes across the sky… she holds her belly as the child kicks.
+A flash of blue-white lightning lashed across the sky… she held her belly as the child kicked.

 "So be it.
-Upon the child's birth, you and he shall join the father atop the temple of Tzot Asun.
+Upon the child's birth, you and it shall join the father atop the temple of Tzot Asun.
 There, you will await him."
-Pac Tuhaal utters as he departs, turning his back upon the slave leaving her to be taken by the icy grip of the guards to await her fate.
+Pac Tuhaal uttered as he departed, turning his back upon the slave, leaving her to be taken by the icy grip of the guards to await her fate.

 Upon pains of labor wracking her womanly form she was taken to ascend the temple steps, aided by the temple guards.